-Early Action candidates must submit a transcript including grades from 9th through 11th grade and a complete list of courses in which they are enrolled during their senior year.
+Early Action candidates must request an official transcript be sent to us, including grades from 9th through 11th grade and a complete list of courses in which they are enrolled during their senior year.

 Mid-Year Report and updated transcript

-All first-year applicants must submit their first term senior grades for review by the admissions committee as soon as they are available.
+All first-year applicants must request an updated official transcript be sent to us containing their first term senior grades for review by the admissions committee as soon as they are available.

 Lewis & Clark’s SAT code: 4384

 A one-on-one interview with a member of our admissions team is a great way to demonstrate your interest in Lewis & Clark and share information about your prior academic experiences and future goals, which will add depth to your application.
 Schedule your Virtual Interview online today!